josevoight/freecodecamp/HTML/css example/index.md

  # adjust the margin of an element
  - margin controls the amount of space between an element border and surrounding elements
  ex: margin: 20px;

+ # add a negative margin to an element
+ - margin controls the amount of space between an element border and surrounding elements
+ - if you set marginto a negative value, then the element will grow larger
+ ex: margin: -15px;